sskarz/calhacks_2025/README.md

-# CalHacks 2025 - ASAP: A2A-Powered Multi-Platform E-Commerce  System
+# CalHacks 2025

+## ASAP: A2A Powered Multi-Platform E-Commerce  System

+- Sanskar Thapa
+- Damarrion (DIIZZY) Morgan-Harper
+- Joshua Soteras

 An intelligent e-commerce orchestration platform that uses Google ADK (Anthropic Developers Kit) agents to automatically create, manage, and negotiate product listings across multiple marketplaces (eBay and Tetsy).

 ## Features

+### Skillfully using Google's Agent 2 Agent (A2A) Protocol

+- **Intelligent Agent Orchestration**: Multi-agent system with specialized agents for each platform
 - **AI-Powered Product Analysis**: Upload product images and automatically extract details using Google Gemini AI
 - **Multi-Platform Listing**: Seamlessly create listings on eBay and Tetsy from a single interface
-- **Intelligent Agent Orchestration**: Multi-agent system with specialized agents for each platform
 - **Automated Price Negotiation**: AI agents handle buyer-seller negotiations on Tetsy with intelligent pricing strategies
 - **Real-Time Dashboard**: WebSocket-powered live updates of all listings
 - **Unified Management**: Track and manage inventory across all platforms in one place